-In the past we have highlighted several uses and benefits of the shrink wrap products we offer.
-One thing we have not broken down is the way shrink wrap can help save you business money.
+In the past, we have highlighted several uses and benefits of the shrink wrap products we offer.
+One thing we have not broken down is the way shrink wrap can help save your business money.
 We get calls from companies all the time who are looking for shrink wrap to help reduce their packaging costs.

 Many companies use boxes to bundle items together for shipment or retail sales.
 Many of our clients ship out orders that have multiple packages bundled together.
 These items can range in size and shape, so they put all of the items in a box or band the items together.
 Shipping all of the items together in one load helps to reduce shipping costs and allows customers to get all of their orders at once.
 The issue is that boxes are expensive, especially the bigger boxes.

 We are going to use some simple math to show the difference in cost from using corrugated boxes vs. shrink wrap.
 We always tell customers to bunch the packages together, measure the length from the tallest point down, and then measure the circumference of all of the packages together.